timveletta/timveletta-com/src/content/blog/updated-deploying-a-static-site-to-aws-using-github-actions.md

 ---
-title: 'UPDATED: Deploying a static site to AWS using GitHub Actions'
+title: "UPDATED: Deploying a static site to AWS using GitHub Actions"
 draft: false
 pubDate: 2020-08-16
 description: It has been just under a year since I wrote my initial about